okfn/beagle/README.md

         name: <name of user, e.g. Bigtime Beagle>,
         sites: [
                 {
+                      title: <title of site>
-                      url: <url of a budget page to be scraped>
+                      url: <url of a budget page to be scraped / not scraped if null>
                       last_modified: <date when change was last seen>
                 },
                ]